eparkhurst/ReactPractice/introduction-to-react.md

 </div>
 ```

 In your own words, write down how React works in as much detail as you can.
-No peaking in the next section either.
+No peeking in the next section either.
 The point is to make a guess now and see how close you are later.
 At this stage, being right or wrong doesn't matter.

 ### How does React work?